quellus/blog/_posts/2025-2-7-nginx-vs-apache.md

 In a recent blog post, I shared everything I am learning while I add HTTPS to the self-hosted servers in my home.
 Since that post, I have tested quite a few different webservers and learned a lot more about dealing with self-signed certificates on a local network.
 I wanted to share my findings.

 So far, I have tested Apache, Nginx, and Caddy.
-I can't speak to how well they handle traffic and security out in the wild.
-The servers I am hosting pretty much just have one user and are not accessible to the outside world.
-I will be sharing the experience of setting up these servers, enabling HTTPS via self-signed certificates, and using the server via local network.
+This post is from a hobbyist homelab perspective.
+I can only speak about the experience of configuring and using these servers with a use-case of having basically one user over an local area network.
+I cannot provide any insights on how secure or reliable these servers will be out in the wild.

 ## Apache